On the string topology of symmetric spaces of higher rank: Geodesics in symmetric spaces

-It is clear that the closed geodesics in the maximal torus $T$ are in one-to-one correspondence to the lattice $\mathcal{F}$.
+Since the maximal torus $T$ is isometric to a flat torus, the closed geodesics in $T$ are in one-to-one correspondence to points in the lattice $\mathcal{F}$.
 See Figure \ref{FigureRootSystem} for a sketch of the lattice of a symmetric space of rank $2$.

+By Lemma \ref{prop_geodesics_symm} we see that the critical submanifolds of the energy functional in $\Lambda M$ are the orbits of the closed geodesics in $T$ under the action of $G$.
+However, note that several distinct points in the lattice $\mathcal{F}$ can correspond to closed geodesics which lie in the same orbit under the action of $G$.
+This indeterminacy can be removed as follows.

+Recall from above that we have introduced the set $\Delta$ of roots of $(M,g)$.
+One can define certain orderings on $\Delta$, and define the set of \textit{positive roots} $\Delta_+\subseteq \Delta$ with respect to an ordering, see \cite[Section VII.2]{helgason:78} for details.
+We fix such an ordering on $\Delta$.
+The \textit{positive Weyl chamber} with respect to this ordering is defined as